mhlee216/mhlee216.github.io/index.md

 You can find the source codes of my projects on <a href="https://github.com/mhlee216">GitHub</a>.

-You can read my <a href="https://drive.google.com/file/d/1bemOKXd77JaBAXkzOLmIo0od0DHfPK83/view?usp=sharing">CV</a> if you want.
+You can read my <a href="https://drive.google.com/file/d/1raRqm_xtI6Rc9vSKDuc7mpmJQ65ziRwK/view?usp=sharing">CV</a> if you want.

 ## **Publications**

+- "Evaluation of Principal Features for Predicting Bulk and Shear Modulus of Inorganic Solids with Machine Learning", **Myeonghun Lee+**, Minseon Kim, and Kyoungmin Min\*, <span style="color:red">Materials Today Communications</span>.

 - "MGCVAE: Multi-objective Inverse Design via Molecular Graph Conditional Variational Autoencode", **Myeonghun Lee+**, and Kyoungmin Min\*, <span style="color:red">JCIM</span>. [<a href="https://pubs.acs.org/doi/10.1021/acs.jcim.2c00487">Link</a>]